 Courses: Introduction to GoldSim:

-Unit 8 - Representing Complex Dynamics: Loops and Delays
+Unit 8 - Representing Complex Dynamics: Feedback Loops

 Lesson 13 - Unit 8 Summary

-In this Unit, we explored the complex dynamics that can be generated by feedback loops and time delays.
+In this Unit, we explored the complex dynamics that can be generated by feedback loops.

 Feedback loops are present in one form or another in most real-world systems.
 Feedback loops represent a looping chain of cause and effect.
 A simple example of a feedback is as follows: the more chickens we have, the more eggs that are produced; the more eggs that are produced, the more chickens we have.
 Note that the terms “feedback” and “cause and effect” intentionally imply that the relationship between the variables is dynamic and the system changes over time.

-This Unit illustrated how the combination of feedback loops and time delays can generate complex dynamic behavior in models.
+This Unit illustrated how feedback loops can generate complex dynamic behavior in models.

 The key points that we covered were as follows:

-- In many engineered (and social and organizational) systems, there is active feedback control designed directly into the system to make it behave in a specified manner.
+• In many engineered (and social and organizational) systems, there is active feedback control designed directly into the system to make it behave in a specified manner.
 A thermostat is the classic example of this (the heating and/or cooling rate is adjusted based on the current temperature).
-Feedback control systems will be discussed in detail in Unit 13.